 Starring: Jennifer Lawrence, Joel Edgerton, Charlotte Rampling, Mary-Louise Parker, Matthias Schoenaerts, Jeremy Irons, Joely Richardson, Douglas Hodge

-An icy blonde trained at the art of seduction!
+An icy blonde trained in the art of seduction!
 High-stakes espionage!
 Russian Cold War era politics mutating into something far more nefarious in the modern world!
 With all of these elements blending into an eye-appealing cocktail, you’d never expect it to taste so sour – yet here we are with RED SPARROW.
 Adapted from a novel by Jason Matthews, director Francis Lawrence and screenwriter Justin Haythe suck all the life out of the electric novel, leaving us out in the freezing cold with no babushka.
 It winds up being a mimeographed mixture of John le Carré by way of David Fincher set to the tune of Bernard Herrmann, with a heroine acting as a cross between Black Widow and ATOMIC BLONDE.
 The only defining trait is its screwed-up sense of feminism.

 Perhaps the biggest problem in this female-driven, femme-centered film is that the filmmakers mistake demeaning actions for empowering ones.
 Dominika’s agency is ripped from her before act one is even over.
-Unlike ATOMIC BLONDE, she never chose this life – it was hoisted upon her.
-Had the filmmakers understood this subtle (cough, cough. not subtle) difference in character motivation, we’d have a smoother running narrative engine.
+Unlike ATOMIC BLONDE, she never chose this life – it was foisted upon her.
+Had the filmmakers understood this subtle (cough cough, not subtle) difference in character motivation, we’d have a smoother running narrative engine.
 She’s forced into debasing herself in the name of survival.
 She’s placed into precarious scenarios multiple times.
-She strips naked in front of her class in order to gain the upper hand on a bullying/ rapey male classmate.
+She strips naked in front of her class in order to gain the upper hand on a bullying/ sexually over-aggressive male classmate.
 She’s smacked around by her boss (Douglas Hodge) in order to game the system.
 That’s not how feminism works.
 She’s miserable, but we don’t get an inkling how this conundrum tortures her psyche.
 It’s superficial, which makes the cruelty even worse.
 And the inevitable, highly predictable third act twist doesn’t course-correct any of the filmmakers’ actions.

 But none of this can save this film from its own demons.
 These wings are broken.